itssigron/Chess/README.md

     * `Pipe.h` - Contains named pipe's main logic.
     * `Source.cpp` - Main's engine file<br><br>

-* `ChessGraphics` - The game's GUI (contains all game's design and built in C# Windows forms app)
+* `ChessClient` - The game's GUI (contains all game's design and built in C# Windows forms app)
     * `Resources` - All game's resources (i.e images)
+    * `OfflineGameForm.cs` - The GUI for the offline game mode.
-    * `Form1.cs & Form1.Designer.cs & Form1.resx` - The game's main GUI design
+    * `OnlineGameForm.cs` - The GUI for the online game mode.
-    * `GameHistory.cs & GameHistory.Designer.cs & GameHistory.resx` - A prompt to show the game's history to the user.
+    * `GameHistory.cs` - A prompt to show the game's history to the user.

-    * `LoadMovesPrompt.cs & LoadMovesPrompt.Designer.cs & LoadMovesPrompt.resx` - A prompt to allow the user to load a sequence of moves automatically.
+    * `LoadMovesPrompt.cs` - A prompt to allow the user to load a sequence of moves automatically.

-    * `PawnPromotionPrompt.cs & PawnPromotionPrompt.Designer.cs & PawnPromotionPrompt.resx` - A prompt to let the user choose a promotion for his pawn.
+    * `PawnPromotionPrompt.cs` - A prompt to let the user choose a promotion for his pawn.
     * `Square.cs` - Represents a square in the board.
     * `Tests.cs` - Contains automated tests to check specific functionality.
-    * `Pipe.cs` - Contains named pipe's main logic.
+    * `OfflinePipe.cs` - Contains named pipe's main logic for offline use.
+    * `ServerPipe.cs` - Contains the online communication logic using sockets.
+    * `Socket.cs` - A socket client wrapper for TcpClient used in `ServerPipe.cs`.
     * `Program.cs` - Main client's file.
 ## Support